 And this Truth alone should cause a Christian to reconsider his or her place in the world.
 Not only does He who created the universe reside within their hearts, but He who created the sky and earth is a part of their own identity.

 We can only live, move, and have our being in Him.
 We can only be authentic salt and light in the world if we are in Him.
 The Christian rises above the existing reality and sees the world from a higher perspective.
 He is the one who discusses humanity’s future and has taken up residence in their hearts.
 God reminds people of patterns in both the visible and invisible worlds.
 He is the one who continuously informs them what is in God’s heart.
 He elevates the Christian to a higher level, separating them from the rest of the world.

 Is God the Collective Unconscious?

 Yes.
 But it’s not as simple as that.
+What is God?
 God is everything, but he is especially order in the midst of chaos.
 Embodying God is the act of creating consciousness in the mind of a human being.
-God is thought of as the entirety of the collective unconscious.
+The entirety of the collective unconscious is God.